 Whether you want to launch an app or revamp a user interface, you need comprehensive and data-driven solutions to receive the desired result.
 Otherwise, the project might fail.

-So, what is the software product development process?
+So, what is the software development process for startups?
 Let’s dig deeper and discuss the following:

 - What digital product development methodology suits your goals